swails/blog/docs/software-development-architecture/main.md

 Publishing your libraries to package manager repositories makes it easy to deploy well-defined, reproducible production environments to any computer infrastructure in your organization.
 This includes developer machines, a private data center, or either public or private clouds.
 Environments can often be declared in a single file that lists the packages with any relevant version pins.

-While tags in your VCS can often be modified, you can establish policy in your package repositories to prohibit overwriting or deleting packages.
-This eliminates uncertainty surrounding the *exact* version of the code deployed in production that encountered a reported bug relative to a strategy that deploys software versions through git tags.
+While tags in your VCS can be moved or deleted, you can establish policy in your package repositories to prohibit overwriting or deleting packages.
+This eliminates uncertainty surrounding the *exact* version of the code deployed in production that encountered a reported bug relative to a strategy that deploys software versions through git tags or, worse, git branches.

 ### Recommendation